jfcloutier/karma_system/research_fellowship/search_spaces.md

 ### Belief space

-* What: A CA searching for trends in its latest observations that then become its beliefs
+* What: A CA searching for regularities (or loss thereof) in its latest observations that then become its beliefs
   * For example, a CA detecting that observed distances are trending down might believe that the agent is approaching an obstacle
   * A belief is how a CAs has made sense of past observations of its umwelt
 * Why: To detect signals in past observation while minimizing noise

 ### Affordance space

-* What: A CA sarching for how it can act to most effectively impact its own beliefs
+* What: A CA searching for how it can act to most effectively impact its own beliefs
   * By disrupting unpleasant (wellbeing-reducing) beliefs and promoting pleasant (wellbeing-increasing) beliefs
 * Why: To increase policy effectiveness and reliability, and minimize misfires